top of page

 Broad and narrow search records go hand in hand.
 Start with a broad search and then narrow down the results using additional information or result filters.

-Play around with different combinations of broadening and narrowing query combinations to find all the records available for your ancestors in searchable data sets.
+You can play around with different broadening and narrowing query combinations to find all the records available for your ancestors in searchable data sets.

 3. Surname Searches

-Many names in searchable databases have limitations that make it hard to find our ancestors.
-Sometimes our female ancestors appear utilizing their husband's given name.
+Many names in searchable databases have limitations, making it hard to find our ancestors.
+Sometimes, our female ancestors appear to be utilizing their husband's name.
 In other instances, the given name is wrong, misspelled, abbreviated, a nickname, an alternate spelling, an anglicized form, or illegible.

-Searching online record collections with a surname and other biographical details help us overcome these limitations.
+Searching online record collections with a surname and other biographical details helps us overcome these limitations.

 4. First Name Only Searches